cccu-uk/U10130_FCP_Practicals/content/Logic_Gates/Logic_Gates.md

 |1  | 1  | 0|

 > **CALL TO ACTION**
->> Re-save the circuit again
+>> Re-save the circuit again.

 ### NAND

-Continuing in the same file add the NAND gate underneath the NOR circuit so that your new circuit looks like the image below:
+Continuing in the same file, add the NAND gate underneath the NOR circuit so that your new circuit looks like the image below:

 ![NAND Circuit](Figures/NAND_Circuit.PNG)

-Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B', does it behavior as per the truth tabel below:
+Press the the play icon, &#9658, and toggle the input component labelled as 'A' and 'B'.
+Does it behave as per the truth tabel below?

 |A  | B  | S|
 |---|---|---|